 Vertex Aerospace Signs MOU with Hybrid Air Vehicles to Deliver Missionized Airlander 10 to the U.S. Department of DefenseSeptember, 2019

 Hull shape optimisation completed at Mercedes Benz Grand Prix facilitiesFebruary, 2019

 Secured our Production Organisation Approval (POA) from the UK's Civil Aviation Authority (CAA) in December 2018December, 2018

 Secured our Design Organisation Approval from the European Aviation Safety Agency (EASA) in October 2018October, 2018

 US budget sequestration and fiscal cliff cancels US Army programme permitting Hybrid Air Vehicles to purchase Airlander outright.January, 2013

-First Flight of US Army programme aircraft (the LEMV) and what became Airlander.August, 2012
+First Flight of US Army programme aircraft (the LEMV HAV-304, which later became the Airlander 10 prototype).August, 2012

-Hybrid Air Vehicles Ltd wins contract with Northrup Grumman to provide Persistent Wide Area Surveillance aircraft for $300m US Army program.July, 2010
+Hybrid Air Vehicles Ltd wins contract with Northrop Grumman to provide Persistent Wide Area Surveillance aircraft in $517m US Army program.July, 2010

 Hybrid Air Vehicles founded.
 Undertakes development and flight testing of sub-scale demonstrator aircraft.July, 2007